paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-026-indian-alcohol-and-substance-abuse-prevention-and-treatment.md

 (2) tribal and State and local law enforcement and judicial programs and systems to determine their applicability and relevance in carrying out the purposes of this chapter.

-**(b) Dissemination of review** The results of the review conducted pursuant to subsection (a) of this section shall be made available to every Indian tribe as soon as possible for their consideration and use in the development and modification of a Tribal Action Plan.
+**(b) Dissemination of review** The results of the review conducted pursuant to subsection (a) shall be made available to every Indian tribe as soon as possible for their consideration and use in the development and modification of a Tribal Action Plan.

 ### Statutory Notes